Independent Advisory Groups

 Independent Advisory Groups (IAGs) are voluntary groups made up of members of the public that are independent from the police.
 They meet between four and six times a year, at various locations, to review and challenge policing practices in a constructive way.
 This helps us improve our service to the public.

 Groups will often review how we handle major investigations, as well as incidents and issues that impact local communities.
+There is also a specific IAG Stop and Search Scrutiny Panel that looks at resolutions to any complaints about how we carry out Stop and Search.

 As an IAG member, you will represent yourself and your own views or that of your community.
 We can’t always act on everything these groups tell us, but we always value your ideas and comments.